 Your lawyer should check at the Central Registry of Spanish wills whether the deceased had granted a Spanish will or not.
 Once this information is obtained, your lawyer will either request a copy of the Spanish will or will proceed to identify the legal heirs in order to distribute the estate.

-Concerning the estate partition, it must be determined which law is applicable, whether regional or national.
+Concerning the settling the estate , it must be determined which Spanish law is applicable, whether regional or national.
 Each case needs individual study.
 Further, how to legally proceed depends on the existence or inexistence of a Spanish or a foreign will.

 Some of the documents you will need to inherit property located in Spain are as follows: